-With the Precise Point Positioning (PPP) technique, you may accurately determine the coordinates of a static point anywhere in the world without real-time corrections or base station nearby.
+With the Precise Point Positioning (PPP) technique, you may accurately determine the coordinates of a static point anywhere in the world without real-time corrections or a base station nearby.

-PPP allows the single receiver to achieve high-level accuracy without the use of corrections from the base station.
-To calculate the coordinates, PPP uses the same data that is provided by the navigation message but much more accurate.
-Thereby, the Single receiver might determine its position with a centimeter-level accuracy using only its own raw data and precise ephemerides and clock offsets provided by a PPP service.
+In RTK and PPK, these offsets might be eliminated since both the base and the rover operate in quite similar conditions.
+Compared with these two methods, PPP allows the single receiver to achieve a high-level accuracy without the use of corrections from the base station.
+To calculate the coordinates, PPP uses the same data that is provided by the navigation message generated from a network of global reference stations.
+Thereby, the single receiver might determine its position with a centimeter-level accuracy using only its own raw data, precise ephemerides, and clock offsets provided by a PPP service.

 There are several PPP services available: